branchwelder/web-technologies/assignments/mp3_dev_toolchain.md

 ## Project Requirements

 - Your code must be in its own **public** Github repository.
-- Your project must combine **at least two libraries** that are installed with NPM and recorded in your `package.json`. _Note: these do not include your development dependencies such as rollup._
+- Your project must combine **at least two libraries** ~~that are installed with NPM and recorded in your `package.json`.~~
+  - **NOTE:** Due to the issues installing P5/P5.play with NPM, installing your project libraries (e.g. P5 and P5.play) with NPM is no longer a requirement and you are instead allowed to link to a CDN in your `index.html` in order to import them.
+You still are required to install the *dev dependencies* (dev server, bundler, and deployment tool) with NPM. **See my messages in Discord for more information, and ask any questions there.**
 - Your code must be bundled for deployment.
 You can continue to use rollup, but you are allowed (and encouraged) to explore other tools such as Webpack.
 - Your project must be deployed.
-You can deploy to Github Pages with the `gh-pages` tool, but you are allowed (and encouraged) to explore other deployment options such as Firebase
+You can deploy to Github Pages with the `gh-pages` tool, but you are allowed (and encouraged) to explore other deployment options such as Firebase.
-- Your `package.json` must include `start`, `build`, and `deploy` scripts.
+- Your `package.json` must include `start`, `build`, and `deploy` scripts, which run your dev server, build tool, and deploy tool, respectively.
 - Your main Github branch **must not include** your `node_modules` or `dist` folders.
+(They should be ignored in a `.gitignore`)

 ## Instructions